eufat/numerik/README.md

-# Numerik
+# Numerik 1

 Numerik is a collection of computational physics and numerical analysis code.
-This repo is based on Computational Physics 1 and 2 class at University of Indonesia.
+This repo is based on Computational Physics 1 class at University of Indonesia.

 ## Prerequisites